Chobe National Park: Elephant concentration

-The park is widely known for its large elephant population, estimated to be around 50,000.
-Elephants living here are Kalahari elephants, the largest in herd size of all known elephant populations.
-They are characterized by rather brittle ivory and short tusks, perhaps due to calcium deficiency in the soils.
+With its abundance of water, the park is widely known for its large elephant population, estimated to be around 50,000.
+The region is home to Kalahari elephants, which form the largest herds of any known elephant population.
+Kalahari elephants have rather brittle ivory and short tusks, perhaps due to calcium deficiency in the soils.
 Damage caused by the high numbers of elephants is rife in some areas.
-In fact, the concentration is so high throughout Chobe that culls have been considered, but are deemed too controversial and have thus far been rejected by park management.
+In fact, the concentration is so high throughout Chobe that culls have been considered in the past, but are deemed too controversial and have thus far been rejected by park management.
 In the dry season, these elephants sojourn in the Chobe River and Linyanti River areas.
 In the rainy season, they make a 200-kilometre migration to the south-eastern stretch of the park.
 Their distribution zone however outreaches the park and spreads to north-western Zimbabwe.

+Park rangers regularly patrol the national park and are empowered to shoot to kill suspected poachers.
+In 2016, two farmers were shot after been spotted at night carrying tusks.

 Roads

 Road conditions in Chobe National Park depend greatly on the season and rainfall; one needs a 4x4 vehicle to travel in the Park.
 Thick sand becomes a problem in the Chobe River Front during the dry months, particularly as the temperature rises, while during the wet season the roads near the river become muddy.